-Another great concern of Descartes was that some things were material; and others, such as the human mind and God, were spiritual.
-This was his ‘ontological dualism’.
-It was the one fraction of his thought that later philosophers weren’t impressed by.
-Yet, to me, it is obvious and unproblematic that the brain is material and resides in the skull, and that the mind which consists of feelings, thoughts, dreams, nostalgias, behaviours, desires, cultures, civilizations, tastes in reading, tastes in carpets, ironies and responsibilities, is not material.
-It resides in the brain, develops from it in the course of evolution, is damaged if the brain is damaged; but is itself a great ethereal bubble of non-materiality.
-The idea that all these constituents of the mind or self will one day be explained as electrical impulses in nerve cells is the product of a mind with an impoverished inner life who lives in a university laboratory.
+‘Cartesian Dualism’ became the basis for ‘The Mind-Body Problem’ for subsequent philosophers (from here).
+Didn’t they think it ‘clear and distinct’ that the brain is material and resides in the skull, and that the mind (consisting as it does of feelings, thoughts, dreams, nostalgias, behaviours, desires, cultures, civilizations, tastes in reading, tastes in carpets, ironies and responsibilities) isn’t material.
+Yes, it resides in the brain, develops from it in the course of evolution, is damaged if the brain is damaged; but is itself a great ethereal bubble of non-materiality.
+Did they seriously believe that everything is material, and that the mind or ‘self’ is just the brain?
+Were these only the grim materialists of modern times but earlier philosophers too?
+Have philosophers got an impoverished self-experience of Mind and Self’?
+To me, the idea that all these constituents of the mind or self will one day be explained as electrical impulses in nerve cells is the product of minds with an impoverished inner life of mind and self.

-Later philosophers didn’t think much of Descartes’ pineal gland theory, so they thought up other theories for the interaction of Matter and Mind, such as Materialism, Idealism, Behaviourism, Occasionalism, Epiphenomenalism, Pre-Established Harmony, Double AspectTheory, etc. Look these up; they are amazing.
+Later philosophers didn’t think much of the pineal gland for where Brain and Mind interacted, and thought up other theories such as Materialism, Idealism, Behaviourism, Occasionalism, Epiphenomenalism, Pre-Established Harmony, Double Aspect Theory, etc. Look these up; they are amazing.